GitHubDragonFly/ModbusSlaveSimulation/README.md

 The app should service requests for any valid Modbus slave ID.

-This is all based on modified [nModbus](https://code.google.com/p/nmodbus/) .NET 3.5 libraries, Copyright (c) 2006 Scott Alexander:
+This is all based on modified [nModbus](https://code.google.com/p/nmodbus/) .NET 3.5 libraries:
+- MIT Licensed Copyright (c) 2006 Scott Alexander:
 - These are included as a resource for Windows version but are separate for Mono version

 Intended to be used as a quick testing tool: